 Your Guide to the Types of Business Insurance for Restaurant Owners

-There are over one million restaurants across the country employing 15.6 million workers and they have suffered significant losses recently because of the COVID-19 pandemic.
+Over one million restaurants across the country employ 15.6 million workers, and they have suffered significant losses recently because of the COVID-19 pandemic.
 Despite this, passionate entrepreneurs are still operating.

-Once the country starts returning to normal, the economy will begin recovering.
+Once the country returns to normal, the economy will begin recovering.
 As a result, new restaurants will hit the scene.
-But many of these restaurateurs won’t have extensive operational experience.
+However, many of these restaurateurs will lack extensive operational experience.

-Keep reading for a deep dive on four kinds of business insurance you’ll require in order to run a restaurant.
+Keep reading for a deep dive into the four kinds of business insurance you’ll require to run a restaurant.

 1. Commercial Property Insurance

-Commercial property insurance is a critical insurance for a restaurant policy to have.
-Without it, you’ll have to pay for damage to property and buildings your business owns out-of-pocket.
+Commercial property insurance is critical for a restaurant policy.
+Without it, you’ll have to pay out-of-pocket for damage to your business’s property and buildings.

-Typically, a commercial property policy will cover buildings (also referred to as real property) and Business Personal Property (BPP).
+Typically, a commercial property policy covers buildings (also known as real property) and Business Personal Property (BPP).

 Under buildings, the policy covers all the fixtures, equipment, and machines you permanently install.
 Anything that isn’t attached to the building falls under the BPP category.

 What if you own the building your restaurant operates in?
 The commercial property policy will cover both the BPP and the building.
-That’s a vital distinction that an experienced insurer should help you understand.
+An experienced insurer should help you understand this vital distinction.

 If you lease your space and make improvements, a commercial property policy will cover them.
 That’s as long as you paid for them and if they are not removable.

-Additionally, such a policy covers property that you’re leasing and which you’re legally mandated to take out insurance on.
+Additionally, such a policy covers property you’re leasing and legally mandated to take out insurance on.
 If there’s any property under your care, within the building your restaurant operates in or outside at a certain distance, the policy can cover it.

 2. Employee Theft Insurance

 As a restaurant owner, you don’t hire workers hoping they steal from you.
-The sad truth, though, is that some staffers will steal from you, and you need to protect your business.
+The sad truth is that some staffers will steal from you, and you need to protect your business.

 However, there is an insurance condition under this policy you need to pay attention to.
 Under the “Termination As To Any Employee” condition, you or another business principal won’t receive compensation if you discover an employee is stealing.

-Once you uncover the fact that an employee has stolen something, you can’t file a valid claim for anything else the same employee steals in the future.
+Once you uncover that an employee has stolen something, you can’t file a valid claim for anything else the same employee steals in the future.

 3. Employment Practices Liability Insurance

-The restaurant business is labor intensive, meaning you expose yourself to a lot of employee-practices-related issues.
-The Employment Practices Liability Insurance (EPLI) policy ensures your restaurant doesn’t buckle under claims emanating from employees feeling you’ve violated their legal rights.
+The restaurant business is labor-intensive, meaning you expose yourself to many employee-practices-related issues.
+The Employment Practices Liability Insurance (EPLI) policy ensures your restaurant doesn’t buckle under claims from employees feeling you’ve violated their legal rights.

 For example, if an employee feels you fired them for the wrong reason, they can file a wrongful termination suit.
 Other issues that can lead employees to sue you include: